 Art therapists are mindful of material and medium choice and application.
 They notice their clients’ responses and reactions during the creative process by being curious.

 They are trained in insight-oriented questions to inform well-timed interventions, especially with children.
-Art therapists have developed specific directives and interventions to use at initial, middle, end stages of treatment.
+Art therapists have developed specific directives and interventions to use at the initial, middle, end stages of treatment.

 Art therapy for kids is important and beneficial due to these 6 reasons.